twilight-rs/twilight/README.md

 twilight = {version = "0.0.1-alpha.0", git = "https://github.com/twilight-rs/twilight.git" }
 ```

-## Crates
+## Core Crates

-These are crates that can work together for a full application experience.
+These are essential crates that most users will use together for a full
-You may not need all of these - such as `twilight-cache` - but they can be
+development experience.
+You may not need all of these - such as
-mixed together to accomplish just what you need.
+`twilight-cache` - but they are often used together to accomplish most of what
+you need.

 ### `twilight-model`